autarctechelias/Joulie-16-LCD/README.md

 * Write that image file to your SD card either using dd on Linux systems or using https://etcher.download
 * Unmount the SD Card and plug it into your Pi
 * Connect the I2C LCD to the Pi according to the instructions below.
 Most LCD's will run off of 3.3V with usable but not good contrast, so a level shifter is recommended.

+Connect the components as follows.
+You can either use jumper wires or solder the components to a piece of through-hole board.

 LCD SCL → Shift 1 → Pi Pin 5